STiXzoOR/Toshiba-Satellite-S50B-macOS-Clover/Pre-Install.md

 * Boot → Fast Boot : Disabled
 * Boot → Secure Boot → OS Type : Other OS

+## Step 6 - Patching BIOS

+Since macOS Yosemite, Apple raised the minimum stolen memory in the AppleIntelBDWGraphicsFramebuffer binary.
+Kernel panic will happen if the DVMT pre-allocated memory in BIOS settings is lower than 66MB and the default value of DVMT pre-allocated memory in most laptops BIOS is 32MB.
+However on laptops, the DVMT pre-allocated value can't be changed through BIOS so you have to patch it by following the steps below.

+* 1) Prepare a USB stick and format it with FAT32 filesystem.
+Download [this](http://www.firewolf.science/wp-content/uploads/2015/04/EFI-shell.zip) EFI shell and you can find a folder named BOOT after extracting.
+Copy this BOOT folder to your USB stick.

+* 2) Download [Universal BIOS Backup Toolkit](http://m.majorgeeks.com/files/details/universal_bios_backup_toolkit.html) (Windows version only).
+Run it as an admin and then press READ.
+Wait until it has finished and then press BACKUP and save it as BIOS.rom.

+* 3) Download [UEFITools](https://github.com/LongSoft/UEFITool/releases) and open your BIOS file that you saved previously.
+Find the module labeled with SetupUtility and extract the PE32 image section﻿ in this module as a binary file.

+* 4) Download [Universal IFR Extractor﻿](https://github.com/LongSoft/Universal-IFR-Extractor/releases) (Windows version only).
+Next, open the Universal IFR Extractor and load the binary file you just extracted from UEFITools and click Extract to save the BIOS settings in plain text format.

+* 5) Now open the extracted setup IFR.txt and find the keyword "DVMT".
+And you can find the variable representing DVMT pre-allocated memory and its values.
+In my case it was 0x18C.
+We are gone change it's value to 96MB which is the 0x3.
+Remember those two numbers.

+* 6) Reboot your system and boot into EFI Shell using the USB you created previously.

+* 7) Type in EFI Shell: setup_var 0x18C 0x3 and press enter.

+* 8) Reboot system.

 All done!
 You can now boot into the macOS installer.
 Checkout how to install macOS on a mac [here](https://support.apple.com/en-us/HT204904).